KalaayPT/Profit-Taker-Guide/miscellaneous/resources-used-honorable-mentions.md

 **Bane**

-- Provided a video of Opticor pylons.
+- Provided a video of Opticor pylons when that was still a thing.

 **Tater.**